cables-gl/cables_docs/md/4_export_embed/dev_embed/dev_embed.md

 - `glCanvasResizeToWindow` Resize the Canvas to the size of the window
 - `glCanvasResizeToParent` Resize the Canvas to the size of the parent (container) element

 # Transparent Patch

-make sure `clear` checkbox is NOT checked in mainloop.
+make sure `clear` checkbox is NOT checked in MainLoop.

 in patch options set the following canvas context attributes: